 Never leave the external clock input floating.
-It is not allowed to remain within the transition region (between valid low and high levels), as spurious clock signals might corrupt internal logic state.
-Provide an external pull down resistor, in case the driver pin (i.e. microcontroller output) does not provide a safe level directly after power up.
-When repeatedly starting and stopping the clock, a clean clock switch over is important in order to avoid any clock period shorter than the minimum clock time.
+It is not allowed to remain within the transition region (between valid low and high levels), as spurious clock signals might lead to short impulses and can corrupt internal logic state.
+Provide an external pull-down resistor, in case the driver pin (i.e. microcontroller output) does not provide a safe level directly after power up.
 If the external clock is suspended or disabled after the internal oscillator has been disabled, the chip will not operate.
 Be careful to switch off the power MOSFETs (by driving the ENN input high or setting the TOFF parameter to 0) before switching off the clock, because otherwise the chopper would stop and the motor current level could rise uncontrolled.
 If the short to GND detection is enabled, it stays active even without clock.